Quantum Algorithm for Solving a Quadratic Nonlinear System of Equations: Introduction

 This paper is organized as follows.
-Sec.\ref{section-2} defines the quadratic nonlinear system of equations to be solved.
-The details of our algorithm are introduced in Sec.\ref{section-3}.
-Then we analyze the condition number, solution error, success probability of our algorithm in Sec.\ref{section-4}, Sec.\ref{section-5}, Sec.\ref{section-6}, respectively.
-Sec.\ref{section-7} gives the main result of our work.
-Finally, conclusions and discussions of our work are given in Sec.\ref{section-8}.
+Sec. \ref{section-2} gives the definition of QNSE.
+The details of our algorithm are introduced in Sec. \ref{section-3}.
+Sec. \ref{section-4} gives the main result of our algorithm.
+Then we give some applications of our algorithm in Sec. \ref{section-5}.
+Finally, conclusions and discussions of our work are given in Sec. \ref{section-7}.